 The value of your car drops the moment you drive it off the lot.
 But that doesn’t mean that’s when it’s worth the most to the owner.

-“The truth is, it’s never worth more to the owner than when it’s paid off because only then do you reap the return on the investment you made by financing it,” Wiesenfelder said.
+“The truth is, it’s never worth more to the owner than when it’s paid off because only then do you reap the return on the investment you made by financing it,” said Joe Wiesenfelder, executive editor of Cars.com.
 “Repair costs can be troubling because they’re unpredictable and come as lump sums.
 But the reality is that $2,000 a year in repairs for a car that’s paid off is still considerably cheaper than a new car note.”

 29. Don’t: Get Impatient and Rush the Process